jeanpaulsio/notes/podcast/extreme_programming_explained/episode_03.md

 > The principle of diversity suggets that the programmers should work together on the problem and both opinions should be valued.

+## Oppourtunity 👻

+"Learn to see problems as opportunities for change."

+To reach exellence, problems need to turn into opportunities for learning and improvment, not just survival.

+Conciously choose to transform each problem into an opportunity.
+Good book on this [the obsticle is the way](https://www.amazon.com/Obstacle-Way-Timeless-Turning-Triumph/dp/1591846358)

+Example: `.env` files for all of our projects got posted to a public repo.
+We migrated toward a better more secure system, credentials that would be harder to leak and are easier to rotate.
+We used the problem as an oppourtunity to improve our architecture.

+## Quality 👻
+Sacrificing quality is not effective as a means of control...
+Quality should not be a control variable.

+- These are the variables you should change: Time, Cost, Money and Scope. **Never quality**

+This is really extreme.

+Author makes the aurgument that when you skimp on quality you end up spending even more time or money.
+This rings true, I have often taken the wrong approach in projects of skipming on design, testing or refacting and it doesn't really help in the long run.

+We'd all like to get more features out the door for less money, it's just not doable.
+Less is less.

 ## Failure